bobkargit/pharmacy-management-application/README.md

-# Gestion-de-pharmacie
+# pharmacy-management-application

-Gestion-de-pharmacie is a comprehensive application developed using C# .NET in Visual Studio for managing pharmacy operations.
+pharmacy management application is a comprehensive application developed using C# .NET in Visual Studio for managing pharmacy operations.
 The application leverages SQL Server Management Studio (SSMS) for database management.

 ## Features